 1. You can enjoy activities in the snow

 One of the most thrilling things you can do in Lapland is ride a snowmobile!
-Carve your way through secluded forests and open landscapes, catching sight of the snow sparkling under the sunlight.
+Carve your way through secluded forests and open landscapes, admiring the sight of snow sparkling in the sunlight.
 A guide will accompany you but you’ll get to drive a snowmobile yourself for a truly exhilarating experience.

 You’ll cover a lot of ground on a snowmobile safari, zipping through pristine national parks dotted with frozen lakes.
 And, if you like the idea of exploring this wintry scenery at night, you can even embark on an evening snowmobile tour to hunt for the northern lights.

 - Discover Lapland’s magical winter scenery with these snowmobiling tour packages

 Chasing the northern lights

 Did you know that Lapland is one of the best places you can see the aurora borealis?
 This natural phenomenon lights up the night sky with beautiful colours, which are more visible the further north you go.
 Since Lapland is located in the Arctic Circle, it is a prime location for witnessing the northern lights.

 In fact, Swedish and Finnish Lapland are both within the “aurora zone” (or “northern lights belt”).
 This is a band encircling the Northern Hemisphere between 65 to 72 degrees north, where the aurora occur with frequency and intensity.